 What is motion sickness?

-Motion sickness is thought to be caused by your body being unbalanced in a moving vehicle so that your senses are confused.
+Motion sickness is thought to be caused by the body being unbalanced in a moving vehicle so that the senses are confused.
+It can also be caused by visual experiences such as playing video games or watching spinning objects.

 Many people are susceptible to it, especially women and children, though it is less common after 10 to 12 years of age.
 It is also uncommon for children aged under 2 years to experience motion sickness.